 Wax Crayon (for saving whites)

-Lightweight Tote Bag big enough for all the supplies
+Lightweight Tote or Bag big enough for all the supplies

 Bug spray